kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 ### RDF Vices: Performance, Complexity, Inconsistencies
-As I mentioned in my diagram of data models, as a rule of thumb, the more flexible a data model, so less structure there is to exploit, the less performant and scalable you should expect a DBMS supporting the data model to be (in query performance at least).
+As I mentioned in my diagram of data models, as a rule of thumb, the more flexible a data model, the less structure there is to exploit, and so the less performant and scalable you should expect a DBMS supporting the data model to be (in query performance at least).
 Again, I'm making a relative argument modulo the rest of the optimizations in th system.
 Lack of structure means fewer optimizations systems can do.